awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 ## Examples for 'describe\-maintenance\-windows'<a name="mw-cli-tutorials-describe-maintenance-windows"></a>

 **List all maintenance windows in your AWS account**
-Run the following command:
+Run the following command\.

 ```
 aws ssm describe-maintenance-windows
 ```

-The system returns information like the following:
+The system returns information like the following\.

 ```
 {